kubernauts/tk8/docs/en/provisioner/aws/docker.md

 ## Destroy the provisioned cluster

-Make sure you are in same directory where you executed `tk8 cluster install aws` with the inventory directory.
+Make sure you are in the same directory where you executed `tk8 cluster install aws` with the inventory directory.
-If you use a different workspace name with the --name flag please provided it on destroying too.
+If you use a different workspace name with the --name flag please provide it on destroying too.

 To delete the provisioned cluster run: